3stR4M/mi7g00sh-410b9/_posts/2021-5-10-brainpan.md

 s.close()
 ```

-Note that i added some NOPs (\x90) to create some sort of spacing before the shellcode.
+Note that I added some NOPs (\x90) to create some spacing before the shellcode.
 Opening a netcat listener on port 4444:

 ```
 nc -lvnp 4444
 listening on [any] 4444 ...
 ```
-and we run our script.
+And we run our script.
-and we've got a shell on our own machine:
+And we've got a shell on our own machine:
 <img width="255" alt="winshell" src="https://user-images.githubusercontent.com/47437989/117640960-4372c700-b18e-11eb-9345-2241fac6f4fb.png">

 next up is to create a linux shellcode and use it against the brainpan box.